 If a student, staff or faculty member is symptomatic, they will be encouraged to contact their primary care provider immediately for advice on testing and next steps.
 If a symptomatic student is not able to reach their primary care provider or visit an urgent care facility, CU Health Services will have the ability to perform a COVID-19 test.

-Testing is one element of an overall plan to reduce the risk of COVID-19.
-Cornerstone has secured testing kits with one of the largest labs in the state and is able to conduct tests on campus and secure results within 24 to 48 hours.
 These tests are covered by most insurance companies.
 At this time, testing is not mandatory but instead reserved for an as-needed basis.
 There are also several free testing sites in Kent County.

 At this time, the CDC isn’t recommending that colleges test all students, faculty and staff as they return to campus, given that it’s unclear whether entry testing actually reduces the virus’s spread.
 As such, Cornerstone will not test each student, faculty and staff member as they arrive on campus.
 All tests are voluntary.
 Read more on the CDC website.